clux/decay/Readme.md

 ### Instantiation
 The score function is created by calling `wilsonScore` optionally specifying a global `zScore`.
-The `zScore` represents the statistical confidence of the Wilson Score interval.
+The `zScore` is a statistical value which roughly means how many standard deviations of safety you want, so it maps directly onto the confidence level of the Wilson Score interval.

 It will default to `z=1.96` if left out, representing a `95%` confidence level in the lower bound.
-Otherwise, you could note that values through `1.0` (69%), to `3.3` (99.9%) are perhaps worthy of experiments.
+Otherwise, values through `1.0` (69%), to `3.3` (99.9%) good alternatives.

 ````javascript
 var scoreFn = decay.wilsonScore(zScore);